 - the analysis of the cash flow criterion for specific financial assets; - the measurement of expected credit losses.
-This applies in particular to the assessment of significant increase in credit risk, the models and assumptions used to measure expected credit losses, the determination of the different economic scenarios and their weighting; - the analysis of renegotiated loans, in order to assess whether they should be maintained on the balance-sheet or derecognised; - the assessment of an active market, and the use of internally-developed models for the measurement of the fair value of financial instruments not quoted in an active market classified in 'Financial assets at fair value through equity' or in 'Financial instruments at fair value through profit or loss', whether as assets or liabilities, and more generally calculations of the fair value of financial instruments subject to a fair value disclosure requirement; - the assumptions applied to assess the sensitivity to each type of market risk of the market value of financial instruments and the sensitivity of these valuations to the main unobservable inputs as disclosed in the notes to the financial statements; - the appropriateness of the designation of certain derivative instruments such as cash flow hedges, and the measurement of hedge effectiveness; - the impairment tests performed on goodwill and intangible assets; - the impairment testing of investments in equity-method entities; - the deferred tax assets; - the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
+This applies in particular to the assessment of significant increase in credit risk, the models and assumptions used to measure expected credit losses, the determination of the different economic scenarios and their weighting; - the analysis of renegotiated loans, in order to assess whether they should be maintained on the balance-sheet or derecognised; - the assessment of an active market, and the use of internally-developed models for the measurement of the fair value of financial instruments not quoted in an active market classified in 'Financial assets at fair value through equity' or in 'Financial instruments at fair value through profit or loss', whether as assets or liabilities, and more generally calculations of the fair value of financial instruments subject to a fair value disclosure requirement; - the assumptions applied to assess the sensitivity to each type of market risk of the market value of financial instruments and the sensitivity of these valuations to the main unobservable inputs as disclosed in the notes to the financial statements; - the appropriateness of the designation of certain derivative instruments such as cash flow hedges, and the measurement of hedge effectiveness; - the impairment tests performed on goodwill and intangible assets; - the impairment testing of investments in equity-method entities; - the estimation of residual asset values under simple lease agreements.
+These values are used as a basis for the determination of depreciation as well as any impairment, notably in relation to the effect of environmental considerations on the evaluation of future prices of second-hand vehicles; - the deferred tax assets;

+• the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
 In particular, while investigations and litigations are ongoing, it is difficult to foresee their outcome and potential impact.
 Provision estimation is established by taking into account all available information at the date of the preparation of the financial statements, in particular the nature of the dispute, the underlying facts, the ongoing legal proceedings and court decisions, including those related to similar cases.
 BNP Paribas Fortis may also use the opinion of experts and independent legal advisers to exercise its judgement.

-2. NOTES TO THE PROFIT AND LOSS ACCOUNT FOR THE FIRST HALF OF 2021
+2. NOTES TO THE PROFIT AND LOSS ACCOUNT FOR THE FIRST HALF OF 2022